-The bus trip from Cusco to Puerto Maldonado take between 8 and 10 hours.
+The bus trip from Cusco to Puerto Maldonado takes between 8 and 10 hours.
 You can take an overnight bus and you will be in the morning in the jungle.
 If you pick this option, please be sure to find a reliable company, try to find for the references on the Internet and be aware of the signs that can tell you that this company is safe to travel with.
 The bus station is near the center of Puerto Maldonado.
 If you have already booked a lodge for your stay, it’s probable that the process will be the same.
 But some lodges don’t pick up their customers from the bus station, so double-check with them if you’re planning to take that option.

 However, we advise that you search before and take your option comparing well all the lodges there.
 Some are located upon the river inside of the main Tambopata reserve.
 This experience will allow you to see more wildlife and fauna.
-We specially recommend the Rainforest lodges and the Inkaterra ones.
+We especially recommend the Rainforest lodges and the Inkaterra ones.

-There are also plenty of options and walks to discover the cochas (lakes) and lagoons.
-One especially beautiful is the “tres chimbadas” one.
+There are also plenty of options and walks to discover the Cochas (lakes) and lagoons.
+One especially beautiful is the “Tres Chimbadas” one.
 There, you will be able to see a family of nutrias living in freedom.
 You might see also some monkeys playing around.
 The big turtles and the scary alligators will be there as well.

 As we have already mentioned, this jungle site has been protected by the community, the government and the companies operating there.
-In order to protect the forest, we advise using organic nontoxic repellents and sun cream.
-We highly advise don’t bringing plastic bottles to the jungle and always bring with you your reusable bottle.
+In order to protect the forest, we advise using organic and non-toxic product including repellents and sun cream.
+We recommend not bringing plastic bottles to the jungle and always bring with you your reusable bottle.
 Don’t ever leave your garbage in the jungle during the tours.
 Also, don’t touch the animals or try to catch them.
 We are at their homes; we should respect it!